emberjs/rfcs/text/0627-ember-version-4.md

 ## Summary

-> Ember.js, Ember-Data, and Ember-CLI will release a new major version, 4.0, approximately six months from today, somewhere around mid November.
-Version 3.23 will be the last version of the 3.x cycle, and will become an LTS release.
+> Ember.js, Ember-Data, and Ember-CLI will release a new major version, 4.0, at least six months from today, possibly as soon as December, but this date may slip for a variety of reasons.
+The last version in the 3.x cycle of each of these projects will be an LTS.
 In order to prevent a rush of deprecations submitted to Ember prior to the major version bump, any new proposed deprecations must target Ember 5.0.